Licensed Yacht BrokersYachts for SaleBLUE TIME - WESTPORT FOR SALE

 Stabilizer system

-Underway stabilization is provided by hydraulically driven fins amidships with modern digital fly‑by‑wire control in the pilothouse; at rest, Zero Speed stabilization is achieved by the same fins powered by the central hydraulic system.
-The fins are Naiad 525 with 22 sq. ft. area, one‑station DATUM control, oil level warning, unloading valve kits and dual pumps with gauges.
+Stabilization while underway is delivered by a pair of fins located approximately amidships and powered hydraulically by an engine-driven hydraulic pump, with control managed through a modern digital fly-by-wire system in the Pilothouse.
+At rest, Zero Speed stabilization is accomplished by the same stabilizer fins, which in this mode are powered by the central hydraulic system.
+The fins are part of a Model Naiad 525 stabilizer system with 22 sq. ft. fins and one-station DATUM control, featuring oil level warning, unloading valve kits, and dual pumps with gauges.

 Mooring and anchoring